Hair Loss for Women

 Both hypothyroidism and hyperthyroidism can drive hair loss, and the change can precede the clinical diagnosis by months.
 Hashimoto's, postpartum thyroiditis, and Graves' all show up this way at times.5.
 Scarring alopecias and alopecia areata

 These are different categories.
 Scarring alopecias (frontal fibrosing alopecia, lichen planopilaris, central centrifugal cicatricial alopecia) can permanently destroy follicles and need dermatology referral and biopsy.
+Central centrifugal cicatricial alopecia, which starts at the crown and spreads outward, is the most common scarring alopecia in Black women and is worth naming directly because it gets missed so often in its early, still-treatable stage.
 Alopecia areata produces well-defined patches of total loss and has its own treatment pathway.
-We screen for both during the initial workup.The labs we actually run
+We screen for both during the initial workup.6.
+Traction alopecia (from tight, repeated styling)

 Most women I see for hair loss have had "labs" before.
 Almost never the right ones.
 Heres the panel we use:- Ferritin (iron storage).
 Below 50 ng/mL is suboptimal for hair growth in most studies; below 30 is frankly low.
 Standard "anemia" workups using hemoglobin alone routinely miss it.